-The exercise price and other terms and conditions of such options will be determined by the Committee at the time of grant, and in the case of incentive stock options, such exercise price will not be less than 100 percent of the fair market value of the Common Stock on the date of the grant.
-No term of any incentive stock options shall exceed ten years after grant.
-An option or SAR grant under the Plan does not provide an optionee any rights as a shareholder and such rights will accrue only as to shares actually purchased through the exercise of an option or the settlement of an SAR.
+The exercise price and other terms and conditions of options will be determined by the committee at the time of grant, and in the case of incentive stock options, the exercise price will not be less than 100 percent of the fair market value of the Common Stock on the date of the grant.
+No term of any incentive stock options may exceed ten years after grant.
+An option or SAR grant under the plan does not provide an optionee any rights as a shareholder.
+These rights will accrue only as to shares actually purchased through the exercise of an option or the settlement of an SAR.